 Murukesh Mohanan, DevOps Engineer, Yahoo!
 Japan

-Testing operations per second, up to about 16 threads, Cassandra and Scylla were roughly equal.
+Testing operations per second, up to about 16 threads, Apache Cassandra and Scylla were roughly equal.
 Beyond that, Cassandra topped out at about 11K operations per second, while Scylla continued up to 30K operations per second.

 Testing latency, the team found a stark difference in the 99th percentile.
-According to the team’s tests, Scylla managed to handle 100 threads with the same latency as Cassandra handled 8 threads.
+According to the team’s tests, Scylla managed to handle 100 threads with the same latency as Apache Cassandra handled 8 threads.
 “From what we saw in our tests, there is just no comparison,” said Mohanan.